 - Kitsap County protects the natural environment in part through its adopted Critical Areas Ordinance (CAO), Shoreline Master Program (SMP), and Stormwater Ordinance.
 Key elements of the natural environment in the County are regulated as critical areas, including geologically hazardous areas, critical aquifer recharge areas, wetlands, frequently flooded areas, and fish and wildlife habitat conservation areas.
 These elements are defined, mapped, and regulated in the CAO.
 Under the GMA, the goals and policies of the SMP are considered an element of the County's Comprehensive Plan.
 In addition to adopted regulations, Kitsap County achieves measurable environmental results in protecting and restoring ecological functions and values, including ensuring adequate consideration of anadromous fisheries and recovery of endangered salmon stock. - Kitsap County actively acquires lands for long-term open space and passive recreation including fish and wildlife habitat areas, wetlands, and shorelines.
 Kitsap has acquired over 4,000 acres of private timber land in the last 10 years; doubling its open space lands. - In 2018, Kitsap County began working with the Washington Environmental Council, Port Gamble S'Klallam Tribe, and Suquamish Tribe to develop the natural asset management program.
 This new management program defines baseline levels of service or functional conditions of forest cover, streams, and shorelines and aims to develop goals or desired level of service for each asset.
 The desired levels of service will help guide investments and prioritization of actions to restore and protect natural systems.
-In addition, County staff continue to explore further implementation of the program into County planning. - Kitsap County continues to participate in Lead Entities for Salmon Recovery efforts and Local Integrating Organizations for Puget Sound ecosystem recovery work through the West Sound Partners for Ecosystem Recovery and Hood Canal Coordinating Council. - Kitsap County continues to carry out its programs under the "Water as a Resource" policy (Kitsap County Resolution 134-2016), which cooperatively addresses water as a resource, not a waste stream. - Kitsap County's programs that affect and address public water supply also work to provide for protection of the quality and quantity of groundwater. - Kitsap County works with area Tribes, agencies, and other groups to protect important natural environments including those prioritized by tribal treaty rights. - Kitsap County works with incorporated cities and neighboring counties to plan and implement actions that restore and protect the health of watersheds that cross jurisdictional boundaries.
+In addition, County staff continue to explore further implementation of the program into County planning. - Kitsap County continues to participate in Lead Entities for Salmon Recovery efforts and Local Integrating Organizations for Puget Sound ecosystem recovery work through the West Sound Partners for Ecosystem Recovery and Hood Canal Coordinating Council. - Kitsap County continues to carry out its programs under the "Water as a Resource" policy (Kitsap County Resolution 134-2016), which cooperatively addresses water as a resource, not a waste stream.
+Kitsap County acknowledges the Streamflow Restoration Act (RCW 90.94) and actively participated in the development of the draft WRIA 15 Watershed Restoration and Enhancement Plan that identifies actions that measure, protect, and enhance instream resources and improve watershed functions that support the recovery of threatened and endangered salmonids. - Kitsap County's programs that affect and address public water supply also work to provide for protection of the quality and quantity of groundwater. - Kitsap County works with area tribes, agencies, and other groups to protect important natural environments including those prioritized by tribal treaty rights. - Kitsap County works with incorporated cities and neighboring counties to plan and implement actions that restore and protect the health of watersheds that cross boundaries.